-Trauma Diagnosis/Medical Catastrophe Insurance
+Medical Catastrophe Insurance

 We pay a lump sum if you are diagnosed with a specified medical condition like Cancer, Heart Attack or Stroke as defined in the Policy Document.
 The amount of the payment varies depending on the severity of the condition.
-There are four levels of cover: platinum, gold, silver and bronze.
-Each level covers a different set of medical conditions.
+There maybe up to four levels of cover depending on when it was issued: platinum, gold, silver and bronze.
+Each level covers a different set of medical conditions